water-ghosts/water-ghosts.github.io/_posts/2022-09-12-decorators.markdown

 ## Conclusion

-In conclusion, Computer Science is a land of contrasts, and Laura should use this knowledge to get a better job 🙂
+In conclusion, Computer Science is a land of contrasts.